 What you need

 - Unsalted Butter: If you use salted, keep in mind you may want to decrease or eliminate the added salt in the recipe.
+The butter needs to be at room temperature.

 - Sugar: Good ol’ granulated sugar is what you need.